-Upper Canada College will launch its summer in-residence program for students aged 10 to 15 in July 2018.
-The energetic and cosmopolitan backdrop of Toronto will provide many enrichment opportunities.
-The co-ed program is comprised of three sections: Juniors (ages 10-11), Intermediates (ages 12-13) and Seniors (ages 14-15).
+Upper Canada College Summer Life is a co-ed in-residence program for students aged 10 to 16.
+The energetic and cosmopolitan backdrop of Toronto provides many enrichment opportunities.
+The program is comprised of three sections: Juniors (ages 10-11), Intermediates (ages 12-13) and Seniors (ages 14-16).
 Campers in the Junior and Intermediate divisions will choose from a wide variety of one-week day camps.
 Senior campers will participate in UCC’s leadership-in-training program that incorporates a team-centred approach to initiative, volunteerism and mentorship.
 On evenings and weekends, students will participate in cultural excursions to local landmarks in and around Toronto.

 The Our Kids review of UCC Summer Life